20 Great Goat Fencing Ideas for Your Yard in 2020

 Slatted Goat Fence

-These are also composed of wooden slats with Thicker slats at the bottom and top and thinner slats in the middle.
+Comprising wooden slats, this fence offers a balanced structure with thicker slats at the top and bottom and thinner ones in the middle.

 17. Diagonal Slatted Goat Fence